What Are The Different Types of Door Lock?

 Choosing your door lock with Banham

-Whether you choose a mortice or a rim deadlock, you can be confident your home is secure.
+No matter which kind of lock you choose, you can be confident your home is secure with Banham.
 Every Banham door lock comes with the following security features as standard: saw resistant bolts; secure striker plate and our own key registration system, protected by patent and copyright.

 Contact our lock experts at Banham today for more information about the different types of door locks we offer, visit our showroom or book a free survey.